eXascaleInfolab/TSM-Bench/reproducibility/README.md

 **Notes**:

-- We launch each system separately on the host machine and execute the online query on the client machine using the --host flag.
+- We launch each system separately on the host machine and execute the online query on the client machine using the --host flag. **What does the reviewer need to do?**
-- The maximal batch_size depends on your architecture and the selected TSDB.
+- The maximal batch_size depends on your architecture and the selected TSDB. **What does the reviewer need to do?**
-- Druid supports ingestion and queries concurrently, while QuestDB does not support multithreading.
+- Druid supports ingestion and queries concurrently, while QuestDB does not support multithreading. **What does the reviewer need to do?**
-- If you stop the program before its termination or shut down the system, the database might not be set into its initial state properly; you need to reload the dataset in the host machine:
+- If you stop the program before its termination or shut down the system, the database might not be set into its initial state properly; you need to reload the dataset in the host machine: **What does the reviewer need to do?**
     ```bash
    cd systems/{system}
    sh load.sh